sandstorm/neos-kickstart/PROJECT.md

 - run `composer install` in `/app` for autocompletion
 - run `make setup` only the first time to setup folders and build
-- run `cd ./e2e-testrunner && nvm use && npm install` as we do not want to use a docker container to be able to debug Playwright test more easily.
+- run `cd ./e2e-testrunner && nvm install && nvm use && npm install` as we do not want to use a docker container to be able to debug Playwright test more easily.
 TODO: maybe run in `make tests` but nvm is currently giving us a headache here.

 ## Local Development